Experts Wrangle Over Whether Online Children Protection Legislation Needs Overhaul

 ‘We can’t keep overhauling the regulatory structure.’

-WASHINGTON, June 21, 2022 – Observers at a recent Information Technology and Innovation Foundation event on Wednesday children’s privacy urged Washington not to take legislation protecting children online down the path of congressional overhaul, instead preferring for guidance for the existing text to come from its administrator, the Federal Trade Commission.
+WASHINGTON, June 21, 2022 – Observers at an Information Technology and Innovation Foundation event on Wednesday urged Washington not to take legislation protecting children online down the path of congressional overhaul, instead preferring guidance for the existing text to come from its administrator, the Federal Trade Commission.

 The Child Online Privacy Protection Act, passed in 1998, includes online data protections for children under 13.
 In 2013, as designated by Congress, the FTC updated enforcement rules, giving parents more control over the online collection of their children’s personal information.